tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 10 - Good Hero Section.md

 1. What is this?
 What is the web about?
 Who are you?
 Where am I?
 2. What do you do?
 Are you selling something?
 Is this a content website?
 What am I suppsed to do here.
 What is purpose of this website?
 3. What's in it for me?
-What
+Why would I invest my time on this website?